Read our new white paper: Generative AI in Christian Evangelism

 The intro screen messaging is controlled by 3 attributes:

-is the medium text above the large, colored headline.
+• data-preamble: the medium text above the large, colored headline.
 Default: “Be curious.
-Be humble.”data-headline
+Be humble.”

-is the large colored text in between the headline and the description.
-Default: “Learn boldly.”data-description
+• data-headline: the large colored text in between the headline and the description.
+Default: “Learn boldly.”

 If your Beacon supports multiple languages, you may add a valid JSON object for each of these attributes with language code keys.
 For example: